 Physicians, APRNs, and PAs under the supervision of the physician under the physician and physician assistant agreement and in accordance with the hospital by-laws, may provide inpatient hospital services.

 Bill physician services provided in an inpatient hospital setting using the 837P: MN–ITS Interactive (837P) Professional.
-Enter the dates of hospital admission and discharge in the Additional Dates field in the Claim Information tab.
-If the recipient has not been discharged, do not enter a Discharge Date in the Additional Dates field.
+Enter the dates of hospital admission and discharge in Additional Dates in the Claim Information tab.
+If the member has not been discharged, do not enter a Discharge Date in the Additional Dates field.

 The following apply for urgent care clinic services: